High BP in Pregnancy: Is It Normal?

 High blood pressure in pregnancy can be treated, but it has serious consequences for both mother and baby.

-The good news is that there are some natural remedies that can help keep your blood pressure in check.
+The good news is that some natural remedies can help keep your blood pressure in check.
 These remedies include eating a healthy diet and exercising regularly.

 Other methods include avoiding foods that can raise your blood pressure.
 Here are some examples: